top of page

 Simplify Your Homeschool Planning Process

-1. Use Planning Tools Like Templates and Checklists: You don't have to reinvent the wheel every week!
-Plug your routine into a reusable template or checklist and make minor tweaks as you go.
+1. Use Planning Tools Like Templates and Checklists: You don't need to create a new plan every week!
+Consider integrating your routine into a reusable template or checklist and making minor adjustments as needed.

 2. Choose Digital Tools for Flexibility: If you're into digital tools, consider using digital planning tools like Trello, Asana, or Google Calendar to keep everything organized in one place.
 These apps allow you to create dynamic, customizable plans that you can access from anywhere.